A 10-panel drug test screens for the presence of prescription and illicit drugs to help employers maintain a safe, productive workplace.

 Two recent examples of new laws that may impact your screening policy include:

 The history of ban the box goes back to 1998 when Hawaii passed a law prohibiting employers from asking job applicants about their criminal history until after a conditional offer of employment has been made.
 Ban the box regulations continue to gain in popularity, with new states, counties, and cities adding these laws each month and year.

 These laws significantly impact background screen processes and questions, so it’s critical to stay looped into your state and local municipality’s position on ban the box.
 Ban the box immediately restricts when and how you ask candidates about their criminal records, among other requirements.

 Marijuana & Decriminalization

-For example, changing requirements in New York City and Nevada are challenging how employers approach drug testing.
-In Nevada, a law was just passed that makes it illegal starting January 1, 2020, for employers to refuse to hire a candidate because of the presence of marijuana in a pre-employment drug screen.
+For example, changing requirements in Nevada and New York City are challenging how employers approach drug testing.
+In Nevada, a law that went into effect in January 2020 makes it illegal for employers to refuse to hire a candidate because of the presence of marijuana in a pre-employment drug screen.
 New York City has banned pre-employment marijuana testing entirely (unless the position is specifically excluded from the regulations).

 You and your provider must stay on top of new laws that could affect how you screen candidates and employees and ensure your screening packages are updated accordingly.
 At GoodHire, we monitor the background check legal landscape closely and take a proactive approach to update our platform and to help our customers maintain compliance.